neuroailab/physopt-physics-benchmarking/README.md

 b) to evaluate SVG run

-`python opt.py --model SVG --host localhost --port 25555 --database svg --output svg_output_directory --num_threads 1`
+`python opt.py --data TDW --model SVG --host localhost --port 25555 --database svg --output svg_output_directory --num_threads 1`

 and then start up as many workers as you want with: